Why You Need to Hire an Oakland Drug Lawyer

 Some drugs are less severe than others and may result in lower penalties.
 However, a criminal conviction could still damage your reputation and limit employment opportunities.

 Your drug charges may seem high, and you may think you don’t have a chance in court.
-There are multiple ways to dismiss the evidence against you and create reasonable doubt, depending on your case.
+However, the criminal justice system believes everyone is innocent until proven guilty.

 The following arguments might be available to you: